 The artwork, which has been in planning for more than a decade, was designed by renowned Brisbane-based indigenous artist Judy Watson.

-It imitates the crescent-shaped hooks, called burra or bara, that were used by local Gadigal women to catch fish for thousands of years.
+The sculpture imitates the crescent-shaped hooks, called burra or bara, that were used by local Gadigal women to catch fish for thousands of years.

 They did not use bait but spat chewed shellfish on the surface of the water to attract fish.
 The pearly reflection of the hooks also acted as a lure.